-- Select Edit next to the CAA record you're editing.
+- To edit a single DNS record, select Edit next to the specific record you'll be editing.

-- Enter the details from your SSL provider for your CAA record:
+- Enter the details from your SSL provide for your CAA record:

-- Name: The domain or subdomain for the CAA record.
-Enter @ to put the CAA record on your root domain.
+- Name: The domain or subdomain for the record.
+Enter @ to put the record on your root domain.

-- TTL: How long the server should cache information.
+- TTL (Time to Live): The amount of time the server should cache information before refreshing.
 The default setting is 1 hour.